OpenNebula/docs/source/overview/opennebula_concepts/key_features.rst

 * Public Marketplace with pre-built applications ( PaaS, K8S, CI/CD…)
 * Build your private Marketplace to share and distribute applications within your organization
-* Integration with third-party marketplaces like Docker Hub and Linux Containers
+* Integration with third-party Marketplaces like Docker Hub and Linux Containers

 **CHARGEBACK**